vorburger/ESON/README.md

 THUS LOOSING ANYTHING UNCOMMITED (in staging), and build locally to make sure you're good:

-   git reset --hard ; git clean -dfx ; mvn -o clean package
+   git reset --hard ; git clean -dfx ; mvn -o clean verify

+NOTE: Must use mvn verify instead of only package, because tycho-surefire-plugin is bound to Maven phase integration-test, which is after package, before verify (which is just before install).

 Get on the [eclipse-emf-eson-dev Google Group](https://groups.google.com/forum/#!forum/eclipse-emf-eson-dev) and start yapping...